 Following large obstructing vehicles through the city provides cover for your Gringo—I am a target—license plates.
 The large trucks can hide your vehicle from plain view.
 Obstructed, the city cops might just miss your Gingo face and their opportunity to extract money from the infraction they just invented.

-What To Expect From The Police & Military In Latin America
+What To Expect From The Police & Military

-Throughout Central America and Mexico, the military presence is a fact of life.
+Throughout Central America and Mexico the military presence is a fact of life.
 North Americans are not accustomed to seeing armed military on a crowded downtown street, but this is a common sight in Latin America.
 The reasons for the periodic military stops range from looking for stolen vehicles to inspecting for contraband, such as arms or drugs.

-Mexico is pressured by the USA to help stop illegal immigration and sniff out terrorist activity.
-Most often the officials won’t mess with you, but once in a while, you get some young punk that will make the inspection arduous.
+Mexico is pressured from the USA to help stop illegal immigration and sniff out terrorist activity.
+Most often the officials won’t mess with you, but once in a while you get some young punk that will make the inspection arduous.
 In situations where you are motioned to pull over the officers will ask a few general questions and then check your vehicle or paperwork.
 No problem.
 Always present a polite and respectful attitude and the officers will do the same.
 Idiotic, disrespectful travelers can expect a synonymous response from officials.
 If you are traveling with a fluent Spanish speaker, have that person deal with the officials.

-How Do I deal With Propina, Bribes & Traffic Tickets?
+Propina, Bribes & Traffic Tickets

-For those from the United States, more often than not, interaction with the police or military is actually an opportunity to give him a donation—less so with the military.
-Finesse, calm, and using your head are the order of the day.
+For those from the United States, more often than not, an interaction with the police or military is actually an opportunity to give him a donation—less so with the military.
+Finesse, calm and using your head are the order of the day.
 Do your best to be pleasant, show him the documentation he needs, don’t forget to try and give him the International driving permit and not your state license.
 Make him aware you are a visitor and are not familiar with the driving customs.
-Usually, you will be given a warning and permitted to leave.
+Usually you will be given a warning and permitted to leave.

 If the officer tells you that you committed an infraction he might ask you to follow him to the local police station.
 If this doesn’t happen, ask him if you could pay your infraction on the spot, put a small bill in your passport and hand it to him to check it out a second time.
-At this point, he usually takes the bill, returns your passport and you leave.
+At this point he usually takes the bill, returns your passport and you leave.

-If the bride doesn’t work, he might write you up on the spot, retain your license, or even take your license plates, and request that you show up at the police station to pay the fine.
-In Mexico, he’ll have you follow him to the station to deal with the situation.
+If the bride doesn’t work, he might write you up on the spot, retain your license or even take your license plates, and request that you show up at the police station to pay the fine.
+In Mexico he’ll have you follow him to the station to deal with the situation.
 In Costa Rica, the police will keep your license until you show up or they might even confiscate your passport.

 If you break the law, your best solution to an infraction is to pay the fine at the location of the infraction.
 Tell the officer that you want to pay the fine and ask the officer if he will deliver it to the police station.
 Of course, we both know that it goes directly in his pocket and it will never make it to the station.

 There were instances where I refused to pay the fine on the spot and went through the bureaucratic process of paying the fine at the station.
-Paying the fine at the station entails hours of paperwork and always equates to much larger payment than what would have been paid to the officer at the location of the infraction.
+Paying the fine at the station entails hours of paperwork and always equates to a much larger payment than what would have been paid to the officer at the location of the infraction.
 Pay the officer with a smile and keep driving, that’s your best option by far.

 Let’s start with the facts.
 People are 3 times more likely to be a victim of crime in the US than in Mexico.
 The US leads the world in gun ownership and has more murders with firearms.
 Statistically, the US is more violent and dangerous than Mexico.

-During my travels through Mexico and Central America in my vehicle, I encountered two criminal acts.
+During my travels through Mexico and Central America in my vehicle I encountered two criminal acts.
 Unfortunately, the main criminals got away with the crime.
 While in Dominical, Costa Rica, my car was broken into.
-My toolbox, hiking boots, and an empty backpack were taken.
+My tool box, hiking boots, and an empty backpack were taken.
 While having breakfast the next morning at a local cafe I overheard that the police caught a thief that had broken into several vehicles the night before.
 I went to the police station and after waiting several minutes to see the sergeant I was told that they had recovered my tools—what actually ended up being about one-third of his tools.
 After filing a police report and 20 minutes of interrogation by the police—wait, I’m the victim remember—I received my tools.

 The next day I noticed that my hiking boots were missing so I returned to the police station to ask if they had retrieved them.
-To my surprise, I found the sergeant in the front of the police station working on the police vehicle with the remainder of my stolen tools.
+To my surprise I found the sergeant in the front of the police station working on the police vehicle with the remainder of my stolen tools.
 The officer denied that they were mine and he threatened to take my driving permit away if I pressed the issue further.
 Unfortunately, many thieves in Mexico and Central America wear official uniforms.

 Please don’t let crime rule your thoughts because most people you’ll encounter along the trip are trustworthy.
 Nonetheless, you must remember that these countries are very poor and that when given an opportunity thieves will take your possessions.

 There are many people who may consider carrying a pistol for protection.
 Don’t do it!
 Primarily, if you are caught with a weapon you will not only lose the weapon, but it can very well make your life miserable for some time.
 Secondarily, your small pistol will be of no assistance against numerous automatic weapons.
-You would be far outgunned unless you decide to take some type of high-powered assault rifle—but I don’t recommend it.
+You would be far out gunned unless you decide to take some type of high powered assault rifle—but I don’t recommend it.

-Throughout the journey, your vehicle will be inspected and some inspections are meticulous.
+Throughout the journey your vehicle will be inspected and some inspections are meticulous.
 There is a high probability that the weapon will be found.
-Regardless of what is said here, there are travelers that will insist on taking a weapon.
+Regardless of what is said here there are travelers that will insist on taking a weapon.
 If you must take a weapon, carry it on your person and not hidden somewhere in the vehicle.
 It is very unlikely that any officials will ever search you personally.